In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Fifteen minutes west is a cute, touristy-looking village of Lakefield where you can find plenty of food options – everything from bakeries, fast food and sit-down restaurants.

 During our stays at the Village Inn, we took the time to try out the local restaurants, and I must say, our favourite dining options in Lakefield are The Nutty Bean Cafe and Canoe & Paddle.
-We tried to dine at Cassie’s, which we hear has excellent food, but it was either closed or a reservation was needed.
+We tried to dine at Cassie’s, which we hear has excellent food, but it was either closed or a reservation was required.

 For a great dinner option with a cool atmosphere and live music, the Canoe & Paddle is the place to be.
 From steak & mushroom pie and fish & chips to burgers and bangers, the Canoe & Paddle offers hearty gastropub food.
 The food is tasty, and the portions are filling!
 Some family favourites are the Big Ben Burger, Tacos Salad and the Heartbreaker Panini.